-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG

-Skyrim is so good it has been re-released on seemingly every device that has a screen.
-In fact, The Elder Scrolls V is so influential that a lot of games on this list can trace their roots back to it.
-That’s not to say it feels outdated either.
-Skyrim plays as well today as it did when it was released on the PS3.
-Better given all the versions that have been released and improved upon since then.
+Skyrim is so good it has been re-released on seemingly every device that has a screen–and those without in the case of Amazon’s Alexa.
+The Elder Scrolls V is so influential that a number of games on this list can trace their roots back to it.
+That’s not to say it feels outdated–Skyrim plays better today than it ever has due to the number of upgrades and rereleases it’s recieved.
 This fantasy open-world game is so good it’s arguably the reason that Bethesda hasn’t released The Elder Scrolls VI.
 If that doesn’t make it worth playing, nothing will.

 #4 Monster Hunter Rise